 2. Make sure you are prepared

 There is nothing that screams ‘newbie’ to a prospective manufacturer more than someone that approaches them unprepared.
-So if you’ve tried reaching out to a manufacturer already and heard nothing back, chances are it’s because you’ve not got all your ducks in a row first.
+So if you’ve tried reaching out to a manufacturer and heard nothing back, chances are it’s because you’ve not got all your ducks in a row.

-A manufacturer wants to see that you have already thought carefully about what you want to make, and how you’re going to sell it.
-So if you’ve not yet sourced raw materials and got a tech pack together, hold off on contacting them just yet.
+A manufacturer wants to see that you have already thought carefully about what you want to make.
+And how you’re going to sell it.
+So if you’ve not sourced raw materials and got a tech pack together, hold off on contacting them just yet.